 The Ross Fellowship

 The Ross Fellowship was established in 1920 and was the first fellowship to be offered at the University of Otago.
 It was inaugurated to mark the 60th wedding anniversary of the College’s principal benefactors, Sir John and Lady Ross.
-It is awarded every two years and provides $6500 per year towards the cost of accommodation in the College’s postgraduate Ryburn Wing.
+It has been awarded every two years and provides $6500 per year towards the cost of accommodation in the College’s postgraduate area.
 It is available to an outstanding postgraduate student.

 Sons of the Manse Scholarship